 Today we had to say goodbye to our eldest cat, Daisy, who has died at the age of about seventeen years.
+Her coat was dark tortoiseshell, and she had a distinctive ginger stripe on her forehead.

 Daisy came to us for foster care when she was a young mother with three tiny kittens.
 Her previous owners had dumped them all at the vet clinic.
 As always happens with our foster cats, we ended up adopting her after the kittens were old enough to be rehomed and she had been desexed.